promoteinternational/apex-wordpress-plugin/readme.txt

 == Changelog ==
 = 1.2 =
-* First release under the Promote Apex plugin name
+* First release under the Promote Apex name
 * Updated so that each course that is less than 6 hours will display information about start and end times.